We're working a bit more slowly than usual. To those of you with outstanding submissions, we appreciate your patience!

 Essay Manuscript: The contest is open to all types of creative nonfiction essays up to 5,000 words.
 We're interested in reading imaginative essays of general interest.
 (Scholarly articles requiring footnote references should be submitted to journals of literary scholarship.)
 Manuscripts should be double-spaced and use a standard font, and, again, the submitter's name and contact info should not appear within the manuscript itself.

-Entry Fee: Each submission must be accompanied by the $20.00 fee, which includes a copy of the Spring 2024 issue of the Schooner, in which the winning essay will appear.
+Entry Fee: Each submission must be accompanied by the $20.00 fee, which includes a copy of the Spring 2025 issue of the Schooner in which the winning essay will appear.

 This contest is administered anonymously.
 Editorial Assistants, Assistant Nonfiction Editors, the Guest Judge, and the Editor in Chief of the Schooner are not privy to submitters' identifying information.

-If you have a problem with your submission, please write to Managing Editor Siwar Masannat at prairieschooner@unl.edu.
+If you have a problem with your submission, please write to Managing Editor Jessica Poli at prairieschooner@unl.edu.

 A one-year subscription includes 4 issues of the journal and will begin with the next issue.
 Select a two- or three-year subscription for an even better rate!